vacp2p/rfc/content/docs/rfcs/34/README.md

 ## Further Considerations

 The response field contains ENRs as specified in [31/WAKU2-ENR](/spec/31/).
-While ENRs contain a signatures, they do not violate the [Waku relay no-sign policy](/spec/11/#signature-policy)), because these ENRs are neither linkable to relay messages, nor to senders of specific messages, nor to topic subscriptions.
-ENRs are limited to the discovery domain and do not leak into the relay domain.
+While ENRs contain signatures, they do not violate the [Waku relay no-sign policy](/spec/11/#signature-policy)), because they are part of the discovery domain and are not propagated in the relay domain.
+However, there might still be some form of leakage:
+ENRs could be used to track peers and facilitate linking attacks.
+We will investigate this further in our Waku anonymity analysis.

 # Copyright